Monitor Your Home Power Consumption

-There is no shortage of advice for reducing electric use, but how do you know if your new CFL light bulbs and energy-saving practices are making a difference?
+There is no shortage of advice for reducing electricity use, but how do you know if your energy-saving practices are making a difference?
 Reading an electric meter practically takes an engineering degree, and your power bill is an imperfect and delayed measure of electric use.
 Power needs vary each month, and rates may also shift.

 The best alternatives are, somewhat ironically, new electric devices.
 Watt-hour meters and whole-house energy monitors draw some electricity, but they can save far more power than they use.

 The cheapest, easiest way to calculate your power consumption is with a plug-in electricity monitor, such as the basic $20 Kill A Watt.
 Electricity monitors are like outlets with digital displays.
 Plug the monitor into the wall, and plug a device into the monitor.
 The monitor shows electric consumption in kilowatt-hours, just like your utility bill.
 You can use the figures to calculate the monthly or annual energy costs for each device or appliance.

 The wattage of a lamp with a 100-watt bulb is not a mystery.
 The Kill A Watt is more useful for computer stations and home entertainment systems.
 If a TV, DVD player, stereo receiver, digital video recorder and video gaming system are all plugged into a power strip, you can measure the total power load.
 Moreover, you can unplug each device and determine which devices draw significant amounts if power when they are switched off or on standby.